If you need to quickly consume and/or publish WS-I compliant web services, GroovyWS can help you.

 More WSClient configuration is available if you need to use proxies, basic authentication and security related features.

 - A nice article from Geertjan's blog with several examples: http://blogs.sun.com/geertjan/entry/groovy_web_service

 - An article explaining the difference between the different WSDL styles http://www.ibm.com/developerworks/webservices/library/ws-whichwsdl/

 - The build process is using gradle.
 In order to build the sources from svn, just run: in the directory containing the source tree.

-- Feel free to contribute by testing, giving your feedback, reporting bugs and sending patches.
+- Feel free to contribute by testing, giving your feedback and sending patches.